-Very quietly, almost unnoticed, American Idol began its new season tonight.
-Over the past several years, the beginning of American Idol was a highly anticipated event in our home.
-You cannot imagine what a big deal it was around here.
+The beginning of American Idol was a highly anticipated event in our home every January.
+You cannot imagine what a big deal it was.
 Hannah became a fan of the show in its second season...during the big face-off between Ruben Studdard and Clay Aiken.
 She liked Ruben that year, and was thrilled when he won.
 The next year, she supported Diana DeGarmo, spending two hours voting for her after each show.
 Carrie Underwood was her favorite the next year, followed by Taylor Hicks, Jordin Sparks, and David Cook.
 She was pretty good at picking the winners, and it was probably her relentless voting that put most of them over the top!
-We would arrange our whole schedule around Tuesday and Wednesday evenings...thank goodness for the DVR we got a few years ago!
-She and I attended four American Idol concerts together, and I have some wonderful memories associated with Hannah and American Idol.
+We would arrange our whole schedule around Tuesday and Wednesday evenings ... and life was greatly simplified with the advent of the DVR!
+We attended four American Idol Top Ten concerts together, and she was able to meet and get autographs from several of her favorites.
+The picture above is Hannah with Ace Young from Season Five, and I love the look of joy mixed with disbelief on her face.
+I have some wonderful memories associated with our girls and American Idol.

-Will we watch American Idol this year?
-Probably.
-We DVR'd tonight's episode, but haven't watched it yet.
-There have been some changes in the show's direction that don't really excite me.
+It's ironic to me that American Idol is about to be reprised as we are marking the tenth year since Hannah's diagnosis.
+Will we watch this latest incarnation?
+Ehhhh ... maybe.
 It's certainly not the same watching it without Hannah.
 And I'm a different person than I was when I first started watching it with her.
-Older, wiser, sadder...but better because of what the Lord has taught me through my own daughter.
-He continues to teach, and I pray that I will continue to learn.
-I am determined that I will not waste Hannah's storm.
+Older, more sober, hopefully wiser ...but definitely better because of what the Lord has taught me through my own daughter.
+He continues to teach me, and I pray that I will continue to learn.